PatrickBro12244/SWENG-4A/README.md

 ## Automated Testing:
 - **Jest:** Used for automated testing, specifically to verify the functionality of the pet sorting feature.
-- **ESLint and Superlint:** Integrated via GitHub Actions to ensure adherence to code
+- **ESLint and Superlint:** Integrated via GitHub Actions to ensure adherence to code quality standards.

+---

+*By Kyle Patrick Roland M. Francisco*